htcondor/htcondor/docs/admin-manual/security.rst

 This form of authentication utilizes the ownership of a file in the identity verification of a client.
 A daemon authenticating a client requires the client to write a file in a specific location (``/tmp``).
 The daemon then checks the ownership of the file.
-The file’s ownership verifies the identity of the client.
+The file's ownership verifies the identity of the client.
 In this way, the file system becomes the trusted authority.
 This authentication method is only appropriate for clients and daemons that are on the same computer.